ZGIS/semantique/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Before opening an issue:
 * Check existing issues to avoid duplicates
-* Use the Discussions tab instead of the Issues tab if..
+* Use the [Discussions tab](https://github.com/ZGIS/semantique/discussions) instead of the Issues tab for ..
-  * .. your issue is a question instead a bug report -->
+  * .. questions you have about the package and its functionalities
+  * .. broader ideas you want to share
+  * .. examples you want to share about how you used the package
+  * .. debates you want to start about certain components of the package -->

 #### Description